-- Stipendiary curates will enter the process during the third year of their curacy. - Deployable non-stipendiary ministers may choose whether to enter the process in the third or fourth year of their curacy. - This choice should be made based on when they will be best able to demonstrate that they sufficiently inhabit the Formation Qualities. - Ministers in Secular Employment may find that leaving assessment to the fourth year will allow them more time to complete the curacy whilst simultaneously maintaining a working life. - The Ordained Ministries Development Officer is happy to offer advice as to the best time for an individual curate to enter the assessment process.
+- Full-time curates will enter the process during the third year of their curacy. - Assistant track ministers may choose whether to enter the process in the third or fourth year of their curacy. - This choice should be made based on when they will be best able to demonstrate that they sufficiently inhabit the Formation Qualities. - Assistant track ministers and/or Ministers in Secular Employment may find that leaving assessment to the fourth year will allow them more time to complete the curacy whilst simultaneously maintaining a working life. - The Ordained Ministries Development Officer is happy to offer advice as to the best time for an individual curate to enter the assessment process.